 Mr mike gibb, head of junior school

-A sample of the types of clubs available to girls in the Junior School can be found below:
+A sample of the types of clubs available to girls in the Junior School and a list of this term’s activities can be found below.

 |Coding||Music ensembles, choirs, bands and orchestras||Tennis|